-The high frequency of 2 MHz allows observations of small-sized sound scatterers.
-Theoretically, a 2 MHz transducer is most sensitive to particles with a diameter of 0.23 mm (estimates for different frequencies for standard seawater are given,

-- 125 for example, in Hofmann, Peeters, (2013)).
-However, this is not entirely applicable to zooplankton due to the complex shape of these organisms, their structure, their lipid composition, and the presence of gases in their bodies (Stanton et al., 1994; Lavery et al., 2007, Lawson et al., 2006).
+The high frequency of 2 MHz allows for observations of small-sized sound scatterers.
+Theoretically, a 2 MHz transducer is most sensitive to particles with a diameter of 0.23 mm (estimates for different frequencies for standard seawater are given, for example, in Hofmann and Peeters, 2013).
+However, this is not entirely applicable to zooplankton due to the complex shape of these organisms, their structure, their lipid composition, and the presence of gases in their bodies (Stanton et al., 1994; Lavery et al., 2007; Lawson et al., 2006).
 However, as a simplified model, copepod species are often considered cylinders, the scattering from which is defined as a function of the incident sound pressure, the acoustic wavelength, and the distance between the transmitter and the animal.
-An approximate formula for describing sound scattering from an elongated weakly - 130 scattering body of an animal also includes the angle of orientation of the body (Stanton et al., 1993, 1994).
+An approximate formula for describing sound scattering from an elongated weakly scattering body of an animal also includes the angle of orientation of the body (Stanton et al., 1993, 1994).
 Unfortunately, the manufacturer of the Aquadopp instrument does not specify information about the acoustic power of its transducers.
 The Aquadopp measurement data for the volume scattering strength are presented in conventional units (counts).
-Without special calibration, it is not possible to determine the amount of falling sound pressure in water at a distance from the instrument transducer. - 135 Since 2013, Aquadopp instruments with sideways-looking vertically mounted heads have been regularly used on the Aqualog profiling carrier (Fig. 1).
-The carrier moves up or down at a speed of approximately $0.2 \text{ m s}^{-1}$ , so the vertical resolution of the volume scattering strength data is 0.2 m.
-These data are averaged every 5 s, allowing for the detection of an SSL with a thickness on the order of 1 m. - In the context of this study, the ability to observe sound that has been reflected from zooplankton species at different angles is important.
-In the case of settling detritus, the volume scattering strength of slanted beam $A_3$ and those of horizontal beams $A_1$ or $A_2$ are approximately the same.
-If the elongated suspended particles are oriented vertically or inclined, the amplitude of $A_3$ will significantly differ from the amplitudes of $A_1$ and $A_2$ .
-This was shown for copepods based on both models of acoustic scattering at a frequency of 2 MHz (Stanton and Chu, 2000; Roberts and Jaffe, 2007) and laboratory experiments (Roberts and Jaffe, 2008). - 145 Thus, by comparing the amplitudes $A_1$ , $A_2$ , and $A_3$ , one can judge the predominant orientation of species in zooplankton aggregations.
-It is assumed that aggregation's characteristic size is greater than the length of the acoustic measurement cell, that is, not less than ~2 m, and its lifetime is longer than 10 s.
-Therefore, during the Aqualog carrier movement at a speed of 0.2 m s-1, the slanted and horizontal acoustic beams scan the same zooplankton aggregation.
-The complexity and variability of the acoustic backscatter makes it difficult to compare the acoustic signals obtained for different
+Without special calibration, it is not possible to determine the amount of falling sound pressure in water at a distance from the instrument transducer.

+Since 2013, Aquadopp instruments with sideways-looking vertically mounted heads have been regularly used on the Aqualog profiling carrier (Fig. 1).
+The carrier moves up or down at a speed of approximately 0.2 m s^{-1} , so the vertical resolution of the volume scattering strength data is 0.2 m.
+These data are averaged every 5 s, allowing for the detection of an SSL with a thickness on the order of 1 m.

+In the context of this study, the ability to observe sound that has been reflected from zooplankton species at different angles is important.
+In the case of settling detritus, the volume scattering strength of slanted beam A_3 and that of horizontal beams A_1 or A_2 are approximately the same.
+If the elongated suspended particles are oriented vertically or inclined, the amplitude of A_3 will significantly differ from the amplitudes of A_1 and A_2 .
+This was shown for copepods based on both models of acoustic scattering at a frequency of 2 MHz (Stanton and Chu, 2000; Roberts and Jaffe, 2007) and laboratory experiments (Roberts and Jaffe, 2008).

-150 observational periods.
+Thus, by comparing the amplitudes A_1 , A_2 , and A_3 , one can judge the predominant orientation of species in zooplankton aggregations.
+It is assumed that the aggregation's characteristic size is greater than the length of the acoustic measurement cell, that is, not less than $\sim 2 \text{ m}$, and its lifetime is longer than 10 s.
+Therefore, during the Aqualog carrier movement at a speed of 0.2 m s^{-1} , the slanted and horizontal acoustic beams scan the same zooplankton aggregation.
+The complexity and variability of the acoustic backscatter makes it difficult to compare the acoustic signals obtained for different observational periods.
 Proper normalization of the signals is needed to evaluate the seasonal change in the vertical distribution of the mesozooplankton SSLs from many profiles despite the variability of the amplitude of the acoustic backscatter.
-For the Aquadopp instrument, such normalization is the ratio of the volume scattering strength of the horizontal beams to the volume scattering strength of the slanted beam
+For the Aquadopp instrument, such normalization is the ratio of the volume scattering strength of the slanted beam: